This Land is Your Land:

 Too many Americans forget or ignore what so many great songs, books, movies and spiritual teachings have taught us.
-Instead, they have followed right-wing political and religious ideologues who pay lip service to patriotism and God but falsely believe that their wealth is a reward from God, and that the poor deserve their lot.
+Instead, they have followed right-wing political and religious ideologues who pay lip service to patriotism and God but falsely believe that the rich are blessed by God and entitled to rule, and that the poor deserve their lot.

 Such beliefs betray the intent of America's Founders, and they also turn Christianity up-side-down.
-And such beliefs have justified the greedy who assume a mantle of patriotism and religiosity in spite of being unwittingly misguided and corrupted.
+But such beliefs have justified the greedy who assume a mantle of patriotism and religiosity in spite of being unwittingly misguided and corrupted.
 They claim to serve God and Country, and yet they demonstrate a remarkable lack of knowledge, kindness, compassion, empathy, or understanding.
-They are apparently unaware that they have been misguided and corrupted, and that they serve “Mammon” rather than God.
+They are unaware that they serve “Mammon” rather than God.

 That is why they need to be reminded of true spiritual values, as reflected in all the best works of talented humanitarians -- like Woody Guthrie.